 Scissors are another tool to investigate.
 You’ll want to purchase scissors that are ergonomically correct for your hands and your body.

 It’s important that when you hold your shears in your hand that they allow your hand and elbow to work in a safe position.
 If you’re using shears that are too heavy or too large for your hand and your arm, it can lead to pain in your wrist and shoulders so keep this in mind when selecting your shears.

 It's also a good idea to move your hand around while you’re holding the shears to determine how comfortable they feel and to check the angle of your wrist when you’re going to cut with them.
 You want to make sure your wrist is straight not angled up or down when you’re using them.
 Minimal movement in your wrist while you’re cutting is best.

 If you’re looking for a new pair of high-quality shears at a great price, check out a special offer on my website.
-Under Stylist Tools, you find Hiroki Scissors.
-You can use my code to receive 15% off your order plus free shipping.
+Under Stylist Tools, you'll find Shark Finn Shears.
+You can use my code to receive free gifts with your order.

 4. Stretch and Strengthen

 I can’t stress enough how important it is to keep up with regular exercise for maintaining a healthy body and minimizing or avoiding pain and/or injury.
 One of the best things I’ve done for myself is doing yoga because it stretches my body and keeps my muscles loose.